LennartFr/2019-06-29-30-School42/README.md

 1. [Your cloud Resources in the IBM Cloud, including Watson Visual Recognition](https://cloud.ibm.com/resources) Click on your "Visual Recognition Service"
 1. Click on "Manage" in the upper left hand corner
 1. And save your API Key shown in the picture below.
-Please note: before you save the API key, click on the eye in the picture to make it visible
+Please note: before you save the API key, click on the eye to the left of "Show Credentials in the picture to make it visible.

 <img src="Visual_Recognition.png" height="400" width="600">